 - Cookie-based: A publisher can target a personalized experience to users based on a cookie action; this could include, for example, different messaging for users who have clicked on a particular page.

-Step 3: Customize the experience
+Personalization step 3: Customize the experience

 Once your users and audience segments are defined, an editorial team can start customizing the messaging that is delivered to those audiences.
 This is where personalization can get overwhelming: If a publisher has three main audience segments, for instance, do they have to publish key landing pages three times?
 Not in Brightspot.